Yeshwanthpur metro station

-Yeshwanthpur is a metro station on the Green Line of the Namma Metro serving the Yeshwanthpur area of Bangalore, India.
+Yeshwanthpur is an important elevated metro station on the North-South corridor of the Green Line of Namma Metro serving the Yeshwanthpur area of Bengaluru, India.
 It was opened to the public on 1 March 2014.

 Skywalk

 The BMRC has proposed constructing a skywalk linking Platform 6 of Yesvantpur Junction railway station with the "E" entrance of the metro station.
 The skywalk is estimated to cost ₹1 crore.
 Although the skywalk was first proposed shortly after the metro station's opening in 2014, disagreements over funding have delayed its construction.
 The BMRC wants the cost to be split evenly with the Indian Railways.
 However, the Railways believes that the BMRC must bear the entire cost.
 A Railway official stated, "The rules are quite clear on this matter.
 Whenever a second government agency creates a new infrastructure project at any specific place and any public amenity needs to be created for that, the onus is on the new entrant to bear the costs of the project.
 Metro feels the need for it and it needs to be ready to fund it.
 Why should Railways bear the cost for something that Metro requires?"

-The BMRC finalized plans for the skywalk and received clearance for construction from the South Western Railway's Bengaluru division on 12 April 2019.
+The BMRC finalized plans for the skywalk and received clearance for its construction from the South Western Railway's Bengaluru division on 12 April 2019.

 Station layout

 Connections

-The station is located opposite to the Yeshvantapur railway station.
+The station is located opposite the Yeshvantapur railway station.